-- Infant should be in light (REM) sleep or in a quiet alert state but not crying.
+- ♦ Infant should be in light sleep or in a quiet alert state but not crying.
+A crying baby will need calmed before encouraging the baby to begin breastfeeding.
 A sleepy baby may not respond with a rooting reflex and may not take the breast.
 Unwrapping and undressing a baby may help awaken a sleepy baby.
-A gentle massage of the soles of the baby's feet may also help. - Infant should be held on the same level as mother's breast, turned so the baby's abdomen faces the mother's abdomen ("tummy to tummy"), held close and well supported with pillows. - Mother should sit comfortably, with her back well supported, and bring baby in close to her.
+A gentle massage of the infant's back or the soles of the feet may also help. - Mother should sit or lie down comfortably, with her back well supported, and bring baby in close to her.
 She offers her breast to the baby in a way that promotes good attachment of the baby's mouth to the breast.
 She may support her breast with all four fingers below and thumb resting lightly atop the breast.
-This is often called a"C hold". - Her thumb and fingers should be away from the areola so that baby can grasp the nipple and areola area without interference.
+This is often called a "C hold".
+The baby should approach the breast with his/her nose towards the nipple, so that he has to tip his head back and reach up to the nipple with his chin going close into the breast and well under the areola. - Her thumb and fingers should be away from the areola so that baby can grasp the nipple and areola area without interference.
 Often we see mothers offering the breast to the baby using a "scissors" hold, with the nipple between the forefinger and middle finger.
 If her fingers block the areola, the baby cannot attach properly.
-(Figure 2.6)
+(Figure 2.6) - With the mother seated in this position, the infant should be held on the same level as mother's breast, turned so the baby's abdomen faces the mother's abdomen ("tummy to tummy"), held close and well supported with pillows.